The Abidjan Convention

 A. Overview

-The Convention covers the marine environment, coastal zones and related inland waters falling within the jurisdiction of the States of the West and Central and Southern African Region, from Mauritania to the Western coast of South Africa inclusive – a distance of just over 14,000 kilometres along the coast.
+The Abidjan Convention covers the marine environment, coastal zones and related inland waters falling within the jurisdiction of the States of West, Central and Southern Africa, extending from Mauritania to the western coast of South Africa — a stretch of approximately 14,000 kilometres along the coast.

 B. Introduction